omundy/learn-computers/topics/networks.md

 ### ping

-> How fast is my connection this domain?
+> How fast is my connection to this domain?

-`ping` (Packet INternet Groper) checks network connectivity and latency (the time it takes data to move across network in milliseconds (ms)) between two nodes.
+`ping` (Packet INternet Groper) checks network connectivity and latency (the time it takes data to move across a network in milliseconds (ms)) between two nodes.

 It is a simple way to check your device's connection to the outside world.
 You can use ping with a domain name or IP address.